 Recognizing a termite infestation is not always easy.
-Termites are sneaky critters that go about their work undetected for years.
-It usually takes the help of a professional to find the signs of an infestation.
+Termites sneakily go about their work undetected for years.
+It usually takes the help of a professional to find and confirm the signs of an infestation.

 Finding winged termites inside the house is almost always evidence of an infestation because it takes years for a colony to get big enough to produce swarmers.
 Therefore, homeowners typically discover termites during swarm season, or when they are renovating their home and access its structure.

 Even though termites are skilled at staying out of view, there are still ways to find them before an infestation causes too much damage.
 In this chapter, we’ll show you everything to look for when inspecting your property for termites.
 If you’re not sure whether or not you have an infestation, it’s recommended to reach out to experts immediately.
 A termite infestation is not something you want to take lightly.